asemic-horizon/pierpaolo/README.md

 in which case the program must terminate *and* save its log to the file `<TITLE>.CSV`.
 Note that Pierpaolo verses must be in UPPERCASE so the audience will be able to hear.
 Programs with lowercase characters will compile but rob your characters of some pleasure.

-Comments start with one of the keywords

-    NOTE THAT

-    REALIZE THAT

-    LAMENT THAT
+Comments are enclosed in parentheses:

+    (NOTE THAT THIS WILL NOT BE INTERPRETED)

 ## Characters